 Dr. Eve Manz is an associate professor of education specializing in science education at Boston University Wheelock College of Education & Human Development.
 Her research focuses on the development of epistemic practices in mathematics and science; that is, supporting students to participate in making and using knowledge in powerful, disciplinary ways.
 She seeks to understand how to design learning environments so that practices such as modeling, experimentation, and argumentation are meaningful and useful for elementary school students.

-Dr. Manz works closely with elementary level in-service and pre-service teachers to design curriculum and test new approaches for engaging young students in science.
-She is currently working on two projects.
-In the first, she works with elementary teachers to incorporate “productive uncertainty” into elementary school science investigations, with funding from an early career award from the National Science Foundation.
-In addition, Dr. Manz is working with faculty from BU, TERC, and SMU to understand how elementary teachers facilitate classroom discussions in light of disciplinary goals and attention to issues of race, culture, and power, with funding from the James S. McDonnell Foundation.
+Manz works closely with elementary level in-service and pre-service teachers to design curriculum and test new approaches for engaging young students in science.
+She is currently working with elementary teachers to incorporate “productive uncertainty” into elementary school science investigations, with funding from an early career award from the National Science Foundation.
+She is also working on the development of a full-day interdisciplinary, project-based, culturally sustaining curriculum for the early elementary grades with colleagues at the University of Michican, UIC, Michigan State University, and Georgia State University.

-Ph.D. in Mathematics and Science Education, Vanderbilt University
+PhD, Mathematics and Science Education, Vanderbilt University

-A.B. in Education and Psychology, Swarthmore College
+AB, Education and Psychology, Swarthmore College

 Dr. Eve Manz to Receive Review of Research Award at 2016 AERA Annual Meeting

 Georgen, C. and Manz, E. (2021).
 Interlocking Models as Sites of Modeling Practice and Conceptual Innovation.
 In E. de Vries, J. Ahn, & Y. Hod (Eds.), 15th International Conference of the Learning Sciences – ICLS 2021.
 International Society of the Learning Sciences, 2021.
 (Best Paper Award)